ryanpcmcquen/obsidian-dropbox-backups/README.md

 -   `txt`

 Are _assumed_ to be binary files, and read/uploaded as such.
 Please let me know if more files need to be added to this list that are actually plain text.

+### What happened to 'Dropbox Backups'?

+As of version `2.0.0`, the app was renamed to follow required branding guidelines.

 ### Manually installing the plugin